T Visas for Trafficking Victims

 The T visa was established to help combat human trafficking.
 It is intended to provide immigration relief to those who are the victims of human trafficking.
 A T visa allows a survivor to work temporarily in the United States and provides a path to a green card.

-The Benefits of a T Visa
+The Benefits Of A T Visa

 A T visa allows a holder four years of lawful immigration status and four years of employment authorization.
 A T visa holder can also apply for a green card if they meet certain criteria.
 A holder may be eligible for federal refugee benefits, which include cash assistance, food stamps, and job training.
 With a T visa, a holder also has the ability to petition for certain family members.
 For applicants over 21 years old, these family members include children and spouses.
 For those under 21, the family members can include spouses, children, parents, and unmarried siblings under 18 years old.